prasunkgupta/nightlights/README.md

 In this repository the modelled VIIRS-DNB like NTL datasets (using multi-layer perceptron model) for 2004 to 2012 are made available for download by the researchers.

+The study was done for the [State of Uttar Pradesh, India](http://geojson.io/#id=github:prasunkgupta/nightlights/blob/master/UP.geojson&map=7/27.188/80.868).
+The files are georeferenced and in GeoTIFF format.
 Readers are referred to papers mentioned above for details of the process.